A logo showing the text blog.marcnuri.com

 Kubernetes provides a powerful feature called Rolling Updates that allows you to update your application without downtime.
 Leveraging the Fabric8 Kubernetes Client, you can easily perform Rolling Updates from Java, ensuring your services remain available during the update process.

 In this post, we've seen how to deploy an application, update its version, roll back to a previous version, and pause and resume the Rolling Update process.
+You can find the complete source code for this post on GitHub.
 The Fabric8 Kubernetes Client provides a simple and intuitive API to interact with Kubernetes resources, making it easy to manage your applications from Java.